-- "formation."
-Examples: Dakota Sandstone, Mitchell Mesa Rhyolite, Monmouth Formation, Halton Till. - (e) Member names.-All member names include a geographic term and the word "member;" some have an intervening lithic designation, if useful; for example, Wedington Sandstone Member of the Fayetteville Shale.
-Members designated solely by lithic character (for example, siliceous shale member), by position (upper, lower), or by letter or number, are informal. - (f) Names of reefs.
-Organic reefs identified as formations or members are formal units only where the name combines a geographic name with the appropriate rank term, e.g., Leduc Formation (a name applied to the several reefs enveloped by the Ireton Formation), Rainbow Reef Member. - (g) Bed and flow names.-The names of beds or flows combine a geographic term, a lithic term, and the term "bed" or "flow;" for example, Knee Hills Tuff Bed, Ardmore Bentonite Beds, Negus Variolitic Flows. - (h) Informal units.-When geographic names are applied to such informal units as oil sands, coal beds, mineralized zones, and informal members (see Articles 22g and 26a), the unit term should not be capitalized.
+(e) Member and submember names. - All member and submember names include a geographic term and the word "member" or "submember;" some have an intervening lithic designation, if useful; for example, Wedington Sandstone Member of the Fayetteville Shale.
+Members and submembers designated solely by lithic character (for example, siliceous shale member), by position (upper, lower), or by letter or number, are informal.

+(f) Names of reefs. - Organic reefs identified as formations or members are formal units only where the name combines a geographic name with the appropriate rank term, e.g., Leduc Formation (a name applied to the several reefs enveloped by the Ireton Formation), Rainbow Reef Member.

+(g) Bed and flow names. - The names of beds or flows combine a geographic term, a lithic term, and the term "bed" or "flow;" for example, Knee Hills Tuff Bed, Ardmore Bentonite Beds, Negus Variolitic Flows.

+(h) Informal units. - When geographic names are applied to such informal units as oil sands, coal beds, mineralized zones, and informal members (see Articles 22g and 27a), the unit term should not be capitalized.
 A name is not necessarily formal because it is capitalized, nor does failure to capitalize a name render it informal.
+Geographic names should be combined with the terms "formation" or "group" only in formal nomenclature.

+(i) Informal usage of identical geographic names. - The application of identical geographic names to several minor units in one vertical sequence is considered informal nomenclature (lower Mount Savage coal, Mount Savage fireclay, upper Mount Savage coal, Mount Savage rider coal, and Mount Savage sandstone).
+The application of identical geographic names to the several lithologic units constituting a cyclothem likewise is considered informal.

+Lithodemic (upper case) and lithostratigraphic (lower case) units.
+A lithodeme of gneiss (A) contains an intrusion of diorite (B) that was deformed with gneiss.
+A and B may be treated jointly as a complex.
+A younger granite (C) is cut by a dike of syenite (D) that is cut in turn by unconformity I. All the foregoing are in fault contact with a structural complex (E).
+A volcanic complex (G) is built upon unconformity I, and its feeder dikes cut the unconformity.
+Laterally equivalent volcanic strata in orderly, mappable succession (h) are treated as lithotratigraphic units.
+A gabbro feeder (G'). to the volcanic complex, where surrounded by gneiss is readily distinguished as a separate lithodeme and named as a gabbro or an intrusion.
+All the foregoing are overlain, at unconformity II, by sedimentary rocks (j) divided into formations and members.

-Geographic names should be combined with the terms "formation" or "group" only in formal nomenclature. - (i) Informal usage of identical geographic names.-The application of identical geographic names to several minor units in one vertical sequence is considered informal nomenclature (lower Mount Savage coal, Mount Savage fireclay, upper Mount Savage coal, Mount Savage rider coal, and Mount Savage sandstone).
-The application of identical geographic names to the several lithologic units constituting a cyclothem likewise is considered informal. - (j) Metamorphic rock.-Metamorphic rock recognized as a normal stratified sequence, commonly low-grade metavolcanic or metasedimentary rocks, should be assigned to named groups, formations, and members, such as the Deception Rhyolite, a formation of the Ash Creek Group, or the Bonner Quartzite, a formation of the Missoula Group.
-High-grade metamorphic and metasomatic rocks are treated as lithodemes and suites (see Articles 31, 33, 35). - (k) Misuse of well-known name. -A name that suggests some well-known locality, region, or political division should not be applied to a unit typically developed in another less well-known locality of the same name.
+(j) Metamorphic rock. - Metamorphic rock recognized as a normal stratified sequence, commonly low-grade metavolcanic or metasedimentary rocks, should be assigned to named groups, formations, and members, such as the Deception Rhyolite, a formation of the Ash Creek Group, or the Bonner Quartzite, a formation of the Missoula Group.
+High-grade metamorphic and metasomatic rocks are treated as lithodemes and suites (see Articles 31, 33, 35).

+(k) Misuse of well-known name. - A name that suggests some well-known locality, region, or political division should not be applied to a unit typically developed in another less well-known locality of the same name.
 For example, it would be inadvisable to use the name "Chicago Formation" for a unit in California.